Spider Control: Protect Your Home

 Over 40,000 species of spiders exist around the world, with more than 3,000 found in the United States alone.
 Due to their numbers and diversity, spiders resist traditional classification.
 Spiders can be identified down to the family level fairly easily by pest management professionals; however, it takes a trained taxonomist to identify them down to species.
 To make pest control easier, professionals organize spiders into one of four broad categories: burrowers, web-spinners, active hunters, and sit-and-wait ambushers.
 Over 20 species of web-spinners and active hunters are potential pests to North American homeowners and residents.

 Scientific Classification: Various scientific names

 What Do They Look Like?

 Size: Due to the sheer variety of species, spiders tend to resist generalizations about appearance.
-Mid-Atlantic spiders may remain as small as 1/5 of an inch (5.08 mm) or grow as large as an inch (25.4 mm) or more in length.
+Spiders may remain as small as 1/5 of an inch (5.08 mm) or grow as large as an inch (25.4 mm) or more in length.
 Perhaps the only universal rule of spider size is that females are significantly larger than males.